-Do we even have to ask why you should visit Denver, given that it seems everyone under 35 is moving out there for its four-season outdoorsy lifestyle?
+Do we even have to ask why you should visit Denver, Colorado given that it seems everyone under 35 is moving out there for its four-season outdoorsy lifestyle?
 And, yeah, sure, for the beer.
-We’ve rounded up the best things to do in Denver Colorado for outdoor lovers, beer connoisseurs, those who appreciate the city’s artsy side.
+We’ve rounded up the best things to do in Downtown Denver for outdoor lovers, beer connoisseurs, and those who appreciate the city’s artsy side.

 Nowadays, this “foothill of the Rockies” city is sprouting out in all directions, with new developments filling in the skyline every week.